 Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

-It gets very difficult for working parents to manage their children along with the job.
-A lot of readers write to me seeking advice, suggestions and opinion about parenting and child rearing.
+It is very difficult for working parents to manage their children along with their job.
+A lot of readers write to me seeking advice, suggestions, and opinion about parenting and child-rearing.
+I am not an expert in parenting.
+But I can share what I have learned from my mistakes and others’ experiences.

-The list is not ending here.
-Some parents even talk about psychological disorders in their children – depression and bipolar disorder, anxiety, suicidal tendency, eating disorder, addiction – substance addiction, autism, conduct disorder, attention-deficit hyperactivity disorder, learning disorders and initial stages of Schizophrenia.
+The complaint list of parents is pretty long.
+Some parents even talk about psychological disorders in their children – depression and bipolar disorder, anxiety, suicidal tendency, eating disorder, addiction – substance addiction, autism, conduct disorder, attention-deficit hyperactivity disorder, learning disorders, and initial stages of Schizophrenia.

-“What are your children learning during the childhood?”
+“What are your children learning during childhood?”
 I asked one of them.

 She mentioned some nursery rhymes.
 All those nursery rhymes have negative connotations!!!